joedooley/sportport-active/wp-content/plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.1.5.6 =
+* Fixed bug that caused people to have to define two constants to set the OptinMonster license key in config files.

 = 1.1.5.5 =
 * Fixed bug that redirected people already using the plugin to the Welcome screen on update.